luayidriss/to-do-list-app/README.md

 ## Credits

-Code Institute for the deployment terminal and all templates and knowledge My Mentor for his ongoing support
+Code Institute for the deployment terminal and all templates and knowledge and my Mentor for his ongoing support.